Project Structure

 Installation and Management Utilities

-The MDI Desktop App is an Electron app that helps users connect to HPC servers via SSH and to install and run both Stage 1 Pipelines and Stage 2 Apps, all from a convenient desktop program.
+The MDI Desktop is an Electron app that helps users connect to HPC servers via SSH and to install and run both Stage 1 Pipelines and Stage 2 Apps, all from a convenient desktop program.
 The Desktop is often the best way access MDI tools, whether locally or remotely.

 - https://github.com/MiDataInt/mdi (documentation)